Socket vs Outlet: What’s the Difference?

 Outlets are installed in walls, floors, or ceilings and are designed to provide a safe connection point for electrical devices.
 In residential settings, outlets usually support devices like lamps, refrigerators, computers, and other household appliances.
 They are also made in various configurations, such as 120V or 240V, depending on the country’s electrical standards.

-Key Differences Between a Socket and an Outlet
+Key Differences Between a Socket vs. Outlet: The Technical Breakdown

 Types of Sockets and Outlets